Videos and B2B marketing?

 And if you like smart SEO just as we do, you’ll be glad to know that adding a video to your website can increase the chance of a front-page Google result by 53 times.

-As we can see, although video marketing is comparably more expensive due to the production costs, it pays back.
+Although video marketing is comparably more expensive due to the production costs, it pays back.
 Sometimes years and years after the initial campaign launch.

 Producing engaging marketing content isn’t only about reaching new audiences.
 It’s also about keeping (and upselling) your existing clients.